nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ![IDea 2](idea-2.png "Initial idea 2 - Stripping the timeline out of the homescreen also to reduce visual clutter")

-Both of these compare claims component allow side-by-side viewing and place the query note in context, so only one query appears outside the main screen.
+Both of these compare claims components allow side-by-side viewing and place the query note in context, so only one query appears outside the main screen.
 However, it limits users to viewing two claims at a time and still presents a lot of information on screen.
 We considered using jump links to reduce visible content, but risked important details being missed.

 There’s also concern whether users would understand having the current claim on the left and find it repetitive to view entire claims side by side when usually only a few details change.
 Overall, it still didn’t seem like the most effective way to compare claim history.

-Decided that rather than try to answer the needs all together, to split up into different parts of the design.
+We decided that, rather than trying to answer the needs all together, to split them up into different parts of the design.
 1. The need to see dates and journey of a claim is the highlevel **timeline**
 2. The need to compare and understand what had changed in a new **table claim comparison component**